Rave Master: Manga

 In 2011, Mashima authored a crossover one-shot between Rave Master and Fairy Tail.
 It was published in Kodansha's Magazine Special May issue.
+Another crossover manga between Rave Master, Fairy Tail, and Edens Zero was published in Weekly Shōnen Magazine from October 16 to December 25, 2019.

 Anime

 The series was adapted into a fifty-one episode anime series, entitled Groove Adventure Rave, by Studio Deen.
 It was directed by Takashi Watanabe and the music was composed by Kenji Kawai.
-The anime premiered on TBS on October 13, 2001 and ran until September 28, 2002.
+The anime premiered on TBS on October 13, 2001, and ran until September 28, 2002.
 The anime series is based on the first twelve volumes of the manga series.
-The series was also collected in a total of seventeen DVD volumes between February 6, 2002 and June 4, 2003.
+The series was also collected in a total of seventeen DVD volumes between February 6, 2002, and June 4, 2003.

 Tokyopop licensed the series for release and broadcast in North America.
 As with the manga, Tokyopop released the series under the name Rave Master.
 Rita Majkut produced the English-language version, which edited the series for its content and length and given an alternate musical score composed by Glenn Scott Lacey.
 The dub was recorded at Bill & Ted's Recording Studio in Burbank.
 The ADR writer was Bob Buchholz, and Marc Handler was the voice director for all of the episodes.
 The dub aired on Cartoon Network in the United States, premiering in June 2004 as part of the Toonami programming block.
 The series' second half began airing on January 22, 2005.
 It was also on the MiGUZi weekday afternoon after-school action block and its Sunday Morning daytime lineup of Summer 2005.
-Syfy would begun airing the series on March 16, 2009 as part of its "Ani-Monday" programming block, where it ran until its conclusion on September 21, 2009.
+Syfy would begun airing the series on March 16, 2009, as part of its "Ani-Monday" programming block, where it ran until its conclusion on September 21, 2009.
 Tokyopop released three DVD volumes of the series and in 2010 it collected the entire series.

 The one-shot crossover between Rave Master and Fairy Tail was adapted into an original video animation with Mashima himself acting as supervisor to the project and had expanded the original chapter to include more characters from Rave Master.
-It was released on August 16, 2013 alongside the thirty-ninth volume of Fairy Tail.
+It was released on August 16, 2013, alongside the thirty-ninth volume of Fairy Tail.